DFC302/subseeker/README.md

 -t Choose number of threads. \
 -v Verbose mode. \
 -o Choose to send results to an output file. \
+-k Choose keywords to parse domains with. \
 -a Enable search with API credentials.

 The keywords.txt file is a file that is provided, that can be used with multi-search mode.